 Sue-On opened our side with the beautiful Lefty Frizzell

 Mom and Dad Waltz - a song that we thought was ready

-for exposure.
-One of her show-stopping stage songs was Silver Threads
+effects.
+One of her show-stopping stage songs was Silver Threads and

 for a change of pace, she chose one of the most requested songs from our